As you may have noticed, there’s a bit of tension in the workplace and in culture these days.

 And I did get an earful from all sides.

 I heard from CEOs, entrepreneurs, engineers, pastors, lawyers, office managers, teachers, accountants, project managers, church staff, EAs, and many other leaders.

 I asked younger leaders (Gen Z and Millennials) to tell me what frustrates them about older leaders (Gen X and Boomers) and older leaders to tell me what frustrates them about younger leaders (that post comes out next in this series).

 To get us started, I asked Millennials and Gen Z respondents to complete this sentence:

 My biggest complaint about older leaders at work is…

 I mean, I knew anecdotally from conversations with leaders that there were challenges.
 I just had no idea the animosity and frustration ran so deep.

 Honestly, some of these criticisms hurt.
 But if you ignore feedback that hurts, you’ll stop growing.
 Leaders, being willing to hear what’s wrong is a first step toward making things right.

-There’s a lot of misunderstanding, tension and miscommunication in the workplace.
-I’ll share some strategies at the end of this post on how to handle that.
+There’s a lot of misunderstanding, tension, and miscommunication in the workplace.
+I’ll share some strategies at the end of this post to handle that.